Pipeline Protocol

 If it's an array, its length should match the length of theexpectedarray.order_by: string

 How the results are sorted.
-Optional, default isHorizontal
+Optional, default isHorizontal.

-Possible values:Horizontal|Vertical|Score|Area|Random
+Possible values:Horizontal|Vertical|Score|Area|Random|Expected.

 You can use it with theindexfield.index: int